The 2021 Expansion Draft will play a key role in the construction of Charlotte FC’s inaugural roster. Here, we explain how it works…

 What is the Expansion Draft?

-Ahead of their inaugural season, expansion teams can participate in the Expansion Draft, in which they pick five players from existing teams.
+Ahead of its inaugural season, an expansion team will participate in an Expansion Draft, in which it can pick five players from existing MLS teams.

 What format does the Expansion Draft take?

 In 2021, Charlotte FC will make five picks from other rosters, but there are limitations as to which players can be selected.